sasagawa888/nprolog/document/PARA.md

 # Error Handling
 This section concerns cases where an error occurs on a child device.
 When a child device encounters an error, it notifies the parent device via TCP/IP communication.
 Subsequently, the child device recovers from the error and resumes its role as a child in network mode.
 Upon receiving an error notification from a child device, the parent device triggers a system error and displays which child device encountered the error.
 Since the communication between the parent and child devices remains intact, the distributed parallel computation continues uninterrupted.

+# Internal Implementation
+dp_transfer/1 is responsible for sending a file via TCP/IP on the child device while also invoking dp_receive/1 on the child device.
+This allows the child device to receive the transferred file contents and record them into a file.

+When a child device completes its computation and notifies the parent device, it uses dp_countup/1 to report the proof count.
+The parent device executes this function, adding the proof count to its own.
+This is used in measure/1 to calculate LIPS (Logical Inferences Per Second).

+# The Era of Parallelism

+In modern times, multi-core PCs have become commonplace.
+In the 20th century, single-core PCs were the norm.
+Additionally, PCs have become remarkably affordable, with machines like the Raspberry Pi also available.
+We can confidently say that the era of parallelism has arrived.

+In the 20th century, deep learning (DL) had not yet become practical because the machines of the time were too slow for the required computations.
+Today, with advancements in GPUs, DL has rapidly developed.
+Similarly, I believe the time has come for symbolic parallel reasoning to finally become practical, thanks to the current environment.